craigjefferies/compass/README.md

 ## Key Features

-- **Comprehensive Instructional Structure:** Compass provides an effective framework for creating instructional Language Learning Models (LLMs) tailored to NCEA Achievement Standards.
-This structured approach ensures that AI-driven interactions are aligned with specific educational goals and grading criteria.
+- **General Instruction Set for Educational LLMs:** Compass offers a robust set of general instructions that define the foundational behavior of Language Learning Models (LLMs) in an educational context.
+These instructions ensure that the AI interacts with students in a manner that is supportive, informative, and aligned with best teaching practices.

-- **Achievement Standard Integration:** Align each GPT model with specific NCEA Achievement Standards, allowing the AI to provide feedback based on real grading criteria (Achieved, Merit, and Excellence).
+- **Achievement Standard-Specific Instruction Sets:** Tailor each GPT model to specific NCEA Achievement Standards by integrating targeted instruction sets.
+This customization allows the AI to address the unique requirements and learning outcomes of each standard, providing relevant and precise feedback based on the criteria for Achieved, Merit, and Excellence.

-- **Adaptable Prompts and Fine-Tuning:** Customize prompts and responses to fit various Achievement Standards.
-This ensures interactions remain relevant to specific learning outcomes and criteria.

-- **Modular Fine-Tuning Framework:** The fine-tuning setup is organized into three main sections:
+- **Fine-Tuning Framework for Enhanced Alignment:** Utilize Compass's modular fine-tuning framework to adjust and refine the LLM's responses.
+This feature enables educators to tweak the AI's interactions, ensuring that the feedback and guidance provided are closely aligned with the nuanced expectations of NCEA assessments.
+The fine-tuning process is organized into three main sections:
-  - **Static Instructions:** Generic instructions that define the LLM's behavior in an educational context.
+  - **Static Instructions:** Define the overarching behavior and interaction style of the LLM within an educational setting.
-  - **Standard-Specific Content:** Tailored prompts addressing the unique requirements of each Achievement Standard.
+  - **Standard-Specific Content:** Incorporate prompts and responses tailored to the specific requirements of each Achievement Standard.
-  - **Clarifications for Grading:** Detailed criteria for Achieved, Merit, and Excellence levels, enhancing the GPT's ability to respond with clarity and accuracy.
+  - **Clarifications for Grading:** Provide detailed criteria and guidelines for each grading level (Achieved, Merit, Excellence) to enhance the accuracy and clarity of the AI's feedback.

 ## Getting Started